onqtam/headjack/docs/why/2_SYSTEM.md

 # SECTION: Money
 ██████████████████████████████████████████████████████████████████

+> "History reports that the men who can manage men manage the men who can manage only things, and the men who can manage money manage all." - [Will Durant](https://www.goodreads.com/quotes/1055330-history-reports-that-the-men-who-can-manage-men-manage)

 https://www.youtube.com/watch?v=jk_HWmmwiAs
 How Money & Banking Work (& why they're broken today), by Lyn Alden ^^ while this video focuses too much on Bitcoin as the solution, we believe that open source money is the way forward - not necessarily Bitcoin.